pieterjanv/ansible-local-facts/README.md

 simply inserts the tasks at the point of inclusion, the `when` condition becomes false about halfway through.

-In this case a workaround would be to factor out the blocks tasks into a separate role and apply the `when` condition to `include_role`.
+In this case a workaround would be to factor out the block's tasks into a separate role and apply the `when` condition to `include_role`.